 Meet the Opportunity Santa Fe

-We would not be able to complete this project without the help of our interns and Vista Summer Associates working with New Mexico TechWorks and the TechHire Santa Fe Working Group thanks to support from the Santa Fe Community Foundation's Opportunity Santa Fe Birth to Career initiative.
+We would not be able to complete this project without the help of our interns and Vista Summer Associates working with the TechHire Santa Fe Working Group thanks to support from the Santa Fe Community Foundation's Opportunity Santa Fe Birth to Career initiative.

 "My name is JC Ramirez, I am a DREAMER from Aguascalientes, Mexico.
 I have been making an effort to be a part of my community ever since before I graduated from Capital High School in the top 10% of my class.
 During high school I was able to be introduced to the active members of my community from the Hispanic Chamber of Commerce Members through my life mentor Roy Martinez.
 Thanks to his efforts in making sure students have the extra help they need in developing their own skills in their own passions, I was interested in helping other students do the same.

 After high school, I was able to be an AVID tutor for students who were planning on being their family’s first generation to attend college just as I had done going to UNM.
 To this day, with all my students, I will always do my best to ignite the sense of striving for their goals no matter what they perceive their obstacles might be.
 With the help of the VISTA program, I will continue to reach more students and meet new people who will want to do the same."